jakobib/cbs2022/slides.md

 ## Challengens of current metadata trends

-- More diverse metadata must be integrated
+- More *diverse* metadata must be *integrated*

-- Different kind of people and tools (data scientist, data analyst, dara enigneers...)
+- Different people and tools (data scientist, data analyst, dara enigneers...)

-...
+- Growing expectations on quality and accessibility for multiple purposes

-## Examples
+## Example

-- books by publisher X held by library Y grouped by subject area
+- Books by publisher X held by library Y grouped by subject area?

-- Select
+- Which conferences did members of research group Z present papers at?

 # Boundaries of metadata in CBS

-## Basic problem
+## Basic problems

-- CBS is a dinosaur (image: asteroid impact)
+- CBS is a specialized tool for managing data in PICA and MARC

-- PICA and MARC are arcane data formats
+- PICA and MARC are arcane and limited data formats

-Training people does not scale
-(how many actual users of CBS exist at all?): I'd guess ~100
+Limitation to record-field-subfield data.

-## More specific...
+## Limitations

-- No standard tools (e.g. query language, schema language
+- Number of people doing data processing in CBS/PICA/MARC...

-- Not accessible
+- Number of accessible standards and tools

 ## Challenges

-- make it easier to use CBS data by others (self service is a must)
+- Make it easier to use CBS data by others (self service is a must)

-- make it easier to use other data together with CBS data
+- Make it easier to use other data together with CBS data

-- make metadata workflows more transparent
+- Make metadata workflows more transparent

 # Breaking the boundaries